bobsomers/game-jam-2011/README.txt

     THE NARRATIVE THUS FAR
 ================================================================================

 The dinosaur extinction was a government coverup.
-In actuality, time travellers from the future went back 65 million years into the past, strapped jetpacks onto dinosaurs, and made them fight to the death with rocket launchers.
+In actuality, time travelers from the future went back 65 million years into the past, strapped jetpacks onto dinosaurs, and made them fight to the death with rocket launchers.